WHEN: Saturday, 2nd June 2018

 • Warm up before every workout.

-• Run off-road if you get the chance – obstacle races are not run on the road… run through parks, on the grass next to the footpath… challenge yourself to stay off hard surfaces as much as you can.
+• Run off-road if you get the chance – obstacle races are not run on the road… run through parks, up hills or on the grass next to the footpath… challenge yourself to stay off hard surfaces as much as you can.

-An obstacle race is going to call on you to navigate monkey bars and scaffolding, balance on beams, climb walls and ropes, drag stuff around, crawl under things, and wade through water and mud.
-So if you are planning on having a good go at completing all or most of the obstacles, you’ll need to train to lift yourself up and over, be able to run a kilometre or so (the average distance between obstacles), climb under and through things, and have some kind of agility.
+An obstacle race is going to call on you to climb monkey bars, timber walls, climb up ropes, balance on beams,drag stuff around, crawl under things, and wade through water and mud.
+So if you are planning on having a good go at completing all or most of the obstacles, you’ll need to train to lift yourself up and over and have some kind of agility.
 Chances are the novice will be able to find all of the training equipment they need at their local playground or Council fitness circuit.

-With 8km and over 40 challenging obstacles, mud pits and action stations to push you to your limits, set amidst a towering eucalypt forest, which opens out to rolling countryside and acres of grape vines, both the location and course will literally take your breath away and push you to your limits!
+With a NEW 8km course for 2018 featuring 50+ challenging obstacles, mud pits and action stations to push you to your limits, set amidst a eucalypt forest at Bago Vineyard, which opens out to rolling hills and acres of grape vines, both the location and course will literally take your breath away and push you to your limits!

 You will wriggle, climb, crawl, get wet and run over, and of course muddy, amongst some of the best challenges you’ve tackles, including some ALL NEW obstacles (Viking themed of course!!).
 WARNING!!
 The dam crossing is back!

-First starting wave will be 8:00am sharp for the competitive people who take their obstacles seriously.
+First starting wave will be 9:00am sharp.
 There will be a strict number of participants per wave to maintain consistent breathing space between the packs.
-There will be a separate child and youth wave at 2pm.
+There will be a separate Clan Wave(family wave) at 12pm...